Navigation auf uzh.ch

 Trains versus planes (PDF, 166 KB)

-Global Student Experience has developed a sustainable travel policy for short programs that outlines which programs will be promoted and funded.
+Global Student Experience (GSE) has developed a sustainable travel policy for short programs that outlines which programs will be promoted and funded.
 Short programs offer diverse opportunities for international experiences, but can have a higher environmental impact than longer programs.
-Global Student Experience expects students to travel abroad by train or other environmentally friendly means of transportation (bicycle, bus, carpooling).
+GSE expects students to travel abroad by train or other environmentally friendly means of transportation (bicycle, bus, carpooling).
 If air travel is necessary, the minimum duration for the short program must be three weeks to be eligible for funding.

-The general rule for mobility scholarships by Global Student Expierence are a weekly flat rate and an eco-friendly travel grant according to distance for the use of environmentally friendly means of transportation (the distance can be calculated using the Distance Calculator):
+The general rule for mobility grants by GSE are a weekly flat rate and an eco-friendly travel grant according to distance for the use of environmentally friendly means of transportation (the distance can be calculated using the Distance Calculator):